oexza/Orisun/README.md

 When Orisun starts:
 1. It validates and creates the specified schemas if they don't exist
 2. Only requests to these pre-configured boundaries will be accepted
-3. Each boundary maintains its own:
+3. Each boundary maintains its own event sequences and consistency guarantees
-   - Event sequences
-   - Consistency guarantees
-   - Event tables

 For example:
 - If `ORISUN_PG_SCHEMAS=orisun_test_1:public,orisun_test_2:test2,orisun_admin:admin`, then: